unfoldingWord-dev/Resource-Container/docs/container_types.rst

 Book (book)
 -----------

-Represents any text that is structured like a book. e.g. there are chapters and chunks.
+Represents any text that is structured like a book, there are chapters and chunks.

 Config
 ^^^^^^
-A book may references supplementary RCs in it's config.yaml file via :ref:`linking`.
+A book may reference supplementary RCs in it's ``config.yaml`` file via :ref:`linking`.
 Such references must be grouped by the corresponding RC type.
 The order of elements in each of these groups should be respected.